EarthCitizen/escape-artist/README.md

 </red>
 ```

-*NOTE:* This library does not produce nor interact with XML.
-This example is just for the purpose of explanation.
+**NOTE**: _This library does not produce nor interact with XML.
+This example is just for the purpose of explanation_.

 `Escapable` is an instance of `Monoid`, so a series of `Escapable`s can be appended together into a single value: